Liberte Small 3.25" Porcelain Plant Pot

 30-day return policy

 Most things described as dishwasher-safe are not.
-The Liberté is.
-We checked.
-Several times.
-We were, if we are being honest, mildly surprised — and then not surprised at all.
+The Liberte is.
+Chive checked, several times.
+It was mildly surprising, and then not surprising at all.

 Product detail